Short answer:

 The second requirement of Miranda is that you be subject to interrogation.

-Incriminating oneself means making statements which tend to show you were involved in criminal activity.
-Many times individuals will make statements to the police in situations where they are either not in custody or they are not being interrogated.
-Without these two factors being met our rights as we know them are not required to be read to us.
+Incriminating oneself means making statements that tend to show you were involved in criminal activity.
+Many times, individuals will make statements to the police in situations where they are either not in custody or they are not being interrogated.
+Without these two factors being met, our rights as we know them are not required to be read to us.

 Let’s imagine the police came to your house wanting to speak with you about a potential crime they believe you might be involved in.
 You invite them into your home and end up making incriminating statements after being questioned.
 Miranda, in all likelihood, will not apply.